 1. Brand Sponsorships

-Action: Create a media kit and pitch brands once you have consistent viewership.
+Action: Put together a slick media kit and start emailing brands the second you have a loyal audience.

 2. Affiliate Marketing

-Example: A tech reviewer linking the camera they use (Amazon Associates) or a software tutorial linking to the tool (SaaS affiliate).
+Example: A tech reviewer linking to the exact camera they use via Amazon Associates, or a software channel dropping a link to a SaaS tool.

-Potential: A single viral video with 1 million views could generate $10,000+ in affiliate commissions alone if the product is relevant.
+Potential: A single viral hit could easily pull in $10,000+ in commissions if the product makes sense for your viewers.

 3. Selling Digital Products

-Selling your own e-book, course, or presets gives you 100% profit margins.
+Selling your own custom e-book, video course, or Lightroom presets means you keep 100% of the profits.

 4. Channel Memberships